 Q: What do students do in the Clinic?

 A: Students conduct in-depth interviews and learn effective techniques for interviewing and counseling children and survivors of violent crimes.
 Students also learn fact investigation skills as they work to develop and strengthen their cases to prepare them for filing with the U.S. Citizenship & Immigration Services (USCIS).
 Students lead case strategy discussions and often address difficult inadmissibility issues.
-They sharpen their writing skills and learn the importance of attention to detail in completing immigration applications.
-Ultimately, students develop strong advocacy skills, build self-confidence as legal advocates and reflect on important societal and policy issues.
-They end the semester practice-ready.

 Q: What are the hour requirements for students working in the Clinic?